zaxor0/zwerchhau/into-the-war/rules.md

 ## Hitpoints
 - Roll 1d6, add 4, this is your HP, between 5 and 10.
-- You do not increase maximum HP after character creation.
 - If this goes to zero due to combat, your stats start to take damage.
 - You can recover HP with a short rest and stats with a week of rest.
+- Hit points only increase with high rolls on the Scars Table.

 \newpage{}